Skip to main content

 Next steps

-• Use API Overview to decide between REST, GraphQL, contracts, and the SDK.
+• Use API Overview to decide between the GMX API, Oracle API, GraphQL, contracts, and the SDK.

-• Use API v1 REST API for public market, price, and liquidity endpoints.
+• Use the Oracle API for public market, price, and liquidity endpoints.

-• Use the generated API v2 OpenAPI Reference for endpoint-level request and response schemas.
+• Use the generated GMX API OpenAPI Reference for endpoint-level request and response schemas.

 • Use Troubleshooting if your reads look stale, a query fails validation, or a write does not show up yet.

-• Use SDK v1 when your application needs write flows such as creating or canceling orders.
+• Use SDK v1 when your application needs direct RPC-backed write flows such as creating or canceling orders.